decentraland/adr/content/ADR165-resolving-component-numbers.md

 Using a convention over configuration approach, components are defined in a well-known folder, using a constrained type to prevent imperative code and race conditions.

-All the components will be stored in the root folder "components", one per file.
-The FQN will be derived from the `packageName::FileName`, and the name of the component will be only defined by its filename.
+All the components will be stored as separate files in the root folder "components".
+The FQN will be derived from the `packageName::FileName`, and the component name will be only defined by its filename.

 Each file exports an `export default declareComponent(schema)` value, in order to be statically analyzed by simply importing the file with any JS runtime.
 The tooling also detects other side effects of importing the file to help/prevent the developers from tinting the component files with unrelated code.